 It’s important to conceptualize those two truths about starting with suited cards in hold ’em.
 Let’s put it together.

-When we do, it’s obvious that low-ranking suited cards, most often “suited connectors” when played correctly; usually are more profitable against many opponents.
+When we do, it’s obvious that low-ranking suited cards, including “suited connectors,” usually are more profitable against many opponents when played correctly.
 So, seldom raise with those hands in an attempt to drive opponents out.
 And seldom bet prematurely while speculating.
 Check instead, hoping for a free card.— MC